ibm-bluemix-mobile-services/bluemix-generator/readme.md

 })(module);
 ```

-The `generator.js` has event triggers using Promises allowing custom JavaScript code to execute during the template generation.

-For the above sample, we provide custom triggers on validation to make sure the user has API Connect installed, an event on the service provisioning using the keys returned to generate custom files, and finally directions that the user can follow after the backend has reached completion.
+For the above sample, we provide custom triggers on validation to make sure the user has API Connect installed, an event on the service provisioning using the keys returned to generate custom files, and finally directions that the user can follow after the backend has reached the complete event.

 ### License
 This package contains sample code provided in source code form.
 The samples are licensed under the Apache License, Version 2.0 (the "License").
 You may obtain a copy of the License at http://www.apache.org/licenses/LICENSE-2.0 and may also view the license in the license file within this package.